GalvanizeDataScience/government-shutdown/readme.md

 Consider using Inkscape to tidy up the plot afterwards. http://inkscape.org/download/?lang=en

+Here's the R code for plotting a graph to PDF so you can edit it in Inkscape.

+    pdf('withdrawals.pdf', width = 11, height = 8.5)
+    print(p1)
+    dev.off()

 ## Goals
 * Learn some data visualization theory
 * Learn how to make plots in ggplot2